-Georgia cops fired after excessive force videos surface
+Georgia cops fired after videos surface from traffic stop

 Witness video

-In a cellphone video shot by a witness that emerged Wednesday night, Officer Robert McDonald, who was responding to assist Bongiovanni, emerges from offscreen and kicks Hollins while he is on the ground.
+In a cell phone video shot by a witness that emerged Wednesday night, Officer Robert McDonald, who was responding to assist Bongiovanni, emerges from off-screen and kicks Hollins while he is on the ground.

-The department says an investigation into McDonald's actions was launched immediately, and he was fired by mid-afternoon Thursday.
+The department says an investigation into McDonald's actions was launched immediately, and he was fired by midafternoon Thursday.

 But the trouble for the department did not end there.

-During the investigation, a second video surfaced, shot from another angle by another witness.
+During the investigation, a second video surfaced, shot from a different angle by another witness.
 In this video, Bongiovanni can be seen approaching Hollins, who is still inside the car.
 As Hollins exits the vehicle with his hands up, the officer punches him in the face.

+As Hollins left the Gwinnett County Jail with a bloodied face Thursday, he told CNN affiliate WSB-TV in Atlanta, "All I can say is, I wish this had never happened to me."

 Officers questioned

-Both Bongiovanni and McDonald were questioned by the department's internal affairs unit about their actions, Ayers said.
+The police department's internal affairs unit questioned both Bongiovanni and McDonald about their actions, Ayers said.

 McDonald was forthcoming, saying he was wrong for kicking Hollins.
-But Bongiovanni only said in written documents and in-person interviews that a struggle occurred between him and Hollins, according to the police chief.
+But Bongiovanni said in written documents and in-person interviews that a struggle occurred between him and Hollins, according to the police chief.

-Bongiovanni was let go by the department for his actions and for lying to investigators.

 Both officers did not respond immediately to CNN requests for comment.